 We had around £8,000 to spend on the launch.
 For some smaller restaurants that sounds like a lot but from a marketing perspective it’s very little if you’re looking to make big noise in central London.

 Everyone has their approach – with CHIK’N we call it the wall of noise.
 We try and do as much attention grabbing activity as possible so we’re seen everywhere and everyone is talking about us.
 That requires a lot of creativity and time and most importantly, you need a reason to stick in people’s heads and get them excited – if there’s no story then why would anyone care about another fried chicken restaurant opening in town?

 So our objectives would be:

 Instagram is our key communications channel and we’d be telling the story of the launch here.
-Anyone can post pretty pictures with boring captions (and they do) which serves some kind of ill-defined purpose but for me social is there to spread ideas and position you in a way that sticks in people’s minds above your competitors.
+Anyone can post pretty pictures with boring captions.
+But social is there to spread ideas and position you in a way that sticks in people’s minds above your competitors.